GhostCoder-96/Article-Analyzer-with-Sentiment-Analysis/README.md

 It uses Tkinter for basic GUI.

 The Information it provides about the article are:
-  1.Article Name
-  2. Author's Name
-  3. Published Date
-  4. A Brief Summary
-  5. Sentiment of the Article

 Just copy the URL of any article, blog or news.